Mohamed-Abotalb/alx-system_engineering-devops/0x00-shell_basics/README.md

 Third Script is in file 2-bring_me_home and it changes the working directory to the home directory.

 Fourth Script is in file 3-listfile and it displays current directory content in a long format.

+Fifth Script is in file 4-listmorefiles and it displays currect directory content with the hidden files in a long format.